shjonsd/Learn/Documents/EnviroMaster_Dashboard.md

 The fun, however, is in customising what is displayed on the Overview and the deep-diving analysis to discover how to decrease emisssions quickly.

-First of all, you can choose what is shown on the bar chart
+First of all, you can choose what is shown on the bar chart.
+The X Value and Y Value are the filters used to compare your asset consumption and the emissions released CO₂ equivalents, in tonnes.

 ![Bar chart filters](https://klappir-static.s3.amazonaws.com/img/learn/FuelStack.png)